 - The College’s founder and first dean, Dorothy M. Smith, pioneered new and controversial approaches to nursing education and practice when she developed a school where knowledge-based clinical excellence was the norm for administrators, faculty members, staff nurses and students alike.

 - The College continued its strong tradition of education and science with Lois Malasanos, PhD, RN who served as Dean of the UF College of Nursing for 14 years from 1980 to 1994.
 During Malasanos’ tenure as dean, the UF College of Nursing strengthened its involvement in research, expanded its master’s degree program from five to 13 specialties and implemented Florida’s first doctoral program in nursing.

-- The College now has over 80 faculty members and about 700 undergraduate students and 370 graduate students, including approximately 80 doctoral students in three departments: Adult and Elderly Nursing; Health Care Environments and Systems; and Women’s, Children’s and Family Nursing.
+- The College now has over 80 faculty members and about 700 undergraduate students and 370 graduate students, including approximately 80 doctoral students in two departments: Biobehavioral Nursing Science and Family, Community and Health System Science.

 - The College’s degree programs are accredited by the Commission on Collegiate Nursing Education, which issued its recommendation for the best-possible ten year accreditation in the Spring of 2012.

 - The College is a member of the Council on Collegiate Education for Nursing of the Southern Regional Education Board and the American Association of Colleges of Nursing.